-In Tanzania, the thought of a church in decline is inconceivable
+Where the thought of a church in decline is inconceivable

 Today, Tabora, in the west of Tanzania, is a place that very few visitors go.